-Ammendment to the Canadian Humans Rights Act adding sexual orientation as a ground for discrimination.
+Amendment to the Canadian Human Rights Act adding sexual orientation as a ground for discrimination.

-Egale Canada Human Rights Trust is launched and becomes Canada’s national LGBTQI2S charity
+Egale Canada Human Rights Trust is launched and becomes Canada’s national 2SLGBTQI charity.

 Vriend’s case: Supreme Court decision requiring that all Canadian provinces and territories prohibit discrimination based on sexual orientation.